 The Food & Drug Administration (FDA) has issued warnings to doctors and pharmacies.
 In June and July, 2020, the FDA decided that HCQ should no longer be used to treat patients with Covid 19 because it is too dangerous.
 It is not considered too dangerous, however, for treatment of lupus, rheumatoid arthritis, or malaria.

-The American Medical Association issued a statement in April 2020 that I would find insulting if I were a doctor.
-After noting that doctors are at the forefront of any emergency medical situation, they complain that doctors have been buying up HCQ and azithromycin (specifically) and hoarding them for their own families and patients.
-They suggest that pharmacists should question or even refuse such prescriptions, complaining that this may deplete the market; there is no suggestion that perhaps production of these drugs could be increased to meet the perceived need.
+The American Medical Association issued a statement in April 2020 that I would find insulting were I a doctor.
+After noting that doctors are at the forefront of any emergency medical situation, they claimed that doctors have been buying up HCQ and azithromycin (specifically) and hoarding them for their own families and patients.
+They suggested that pharmacists should question or even refuse such prescriptions, since this may deplete the market; there is no suggestion that perhaps production of these drugs could be increased to meet the perceived need.

 They also noted that (in India) HCQ is approved for diabetes — and diabetics are at high-risk for COVID-19 mortality.
 More . . .

-The authors attempt to define the best dose for HCQ both for treatment and for clinical trials, while avoiding the heart QT problem of higher doses.
+Garcia-Cremades et al (August 2020) attempted to pinpoint the best dose of HCQ both for treatment and for clinical trials, while avoiding the heart QT problem of higher doses.

-The least viral load after treatment appears to be 600 mg HCQ twice a day for 10 days, but even 200 mg HCQ twice a day for 5 days is better than nothing.
-More . . .
+The dosage appears to be 600 mg HCQ twice a day for 10 days, but even 200 mg HCQ twice a day for 5 days is better than nothing.

 During this time of crisis, he concludes, ophthalmologists should be reassuring physicians and the public that retinopathy is not a serious concern in CQ or HCQ usage for COVID-19.
 Several other papers about this connection are also linked.
 More . . .

-Three studies were reviewed – two from China and one from France.
-Based on the first, China included HCQ as treatment.
+Gbinigie & Frie (April 2020) reviewed three studies – two from China and one from France.
+China began to recommend HCQ as a treatment based on the first Chinese study.
+The other Chinese study (of only 30 people) could not show a difference between treatment and control groups, but they were using a very small dosage of HCQ.
 The French study showed that 70% of the treatment group recovered in 6 days, while only 12% of the “control” group recovered.
-The other Chinese study (of only 30 people) could not show a difference between treatment and control groups, but they were using a very small dosage of HCQ.

 Basically, their answer is YES.